Rudy Lai

 1 updates

-Deployment of AI-driven manufacturing innovations at Stellantis accelerates, including AI-enabled robot guidance with 3D vision systems across powertrain plants, logistics automation, and workflow optimization, aiming to reduce costs and increase sustainability.
+Stellantis integrates AI-driven manufacturing innovations including robot guidance with 3D vision systems and logistics automation to reduce manufacturing costs and accelerate digital transformation.

 2024 Q2: no updates